brainglobe/brainglobe-heatmap/README.md

     )
 ```

-`bgheatmap` creates a brainrender 3D `Scene` with the given regions colored according the values in the dictionary.
+`brainglobe-heatmap` creates a brainrender 3D `Scene` with the given regions colored according the values in the dictionary.
 Next, to create visualizations like the ones shown above, the three dimensional sceen needs to be **sliced** to expose
 the relevant parts.
 This is done by specifying the position and orientation of a `Plane` which cuts through the scene.